magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_block.md

 A basic flow is the following:

-* see name and path of the block you want to test
+* get name and path of the block you want to test
 * create block class with logic you need for the tests
 * add block to the page
 * run page generator

 ### How to determine a block name and a path {#mtf_block_path}

+The testing block name and path in the MTF (`magento2/dev/tests/functional/tests/app`) should reflect a [corresponding block in the Magento code base](#mtf_block_path) (`magento2/app/code`) for your convenience.
+For example, you develop a functional test for the bundle product creation, that uses the Bundle Items section.
+In the Magento code base, the block, which is responsible for the bundle option, is the `Magento\Bundle\Block\Adminhtml\Catalog\Product\Edit\Tab\Bundle\Option.php`, so in the MTF you can create a new file `Magento\Bundle\Block\Test\Adminhtml\Catalog\Product\Edit\Tab\Bundle\Option.php`.

 Magento can show you a full class name of the block and path to the PHTML template right on the UI of the Magento page (influences web design) or implicitly in the HTML code of the page.

 #### Get the name and the path of blocks in UI {#mtf_block_path_ui}